suffolklibraries/lgc/content/collections/events/social-action-workshop-19-04.md

     content:
       -
         type: text
-        text: "Be inspired by protests in the past to create your own slogans and posters in support of a cause that is close to your heart.
-Be it save the planet, healthy eating or homes for hedgehogs, express your passion through art\_"
+        text: 'Be inspired by protests in the past to create your own slogans and posters in support of a cause that is close to your heart.
+Be it saving the planet, healthy eating or making homes for hedgehogs, express your passion through art. '
   -
     type: paragraph
     content: